ilonabudapesti/toolkitten/howto/submit-assignments.md

 * Click on the respective week's assignment link and accept the assignment

-* Fork the assignment repo
+* Wait for a couple of minutes - a new branch called 'develop' should appear.
+Do your work in this branch

+(Note: We are currently fixing an issue regarding our Github Bot and the Github API, once it is resolved you should be able to work in your own fork)

-* When you are ready to submit, create a pull request from your fork into the *master* branch of the repo on 1mwtt-soc1
+* When you are ready to submit, create a pull request from the 'develop' branch into the *master* branch.

+* A 'to-review' tag will be added to the repo, letting us know that your homework is ready to be corrected.